Tetrasulfur tetranitride

 Tetrasulfur tetranitride is an inorganic compound with the formula S4N4|auto=1.
-This gold-poppy coloured solid is the most important binary sulfur nitride, which are compounds that contain only the elements sulfur and nitrogen.
+This vivid orange, opaque, crystalline explosive is the most important binary sulfur nitride, which are compounds that contain only the elements sulfur and nitrogen.
 It is a precursor to many S-N compounds and has attracted wide interest for its unusual structure and bonding.

 Nitrogen and sulfur have similar electronegativities.
 When the properties of atoms are so highly similar, they often form extensive families of covalently bonded structures and compounds.
 Indeed, a large number of S-N and S-NH compounds are known with S4N4 as their parent.